 Macrocells are the large or regular cells that provide the main mobile network coverage in your area.
-These cells usually have their antennas mounted at the top of tall masts on the ground, rooftops of high-rise buildings and other similar locations.
+These cells usually have their antennas mounted at the top of tall masts on the ground, on rooftops of high-rise buildings and in other similar locations.

 Macrocells have a range of tens of kilometres, and they need to be mounted at a height from where they have a (mostly) clear view of the area they are serving.
 These cells require dedicated sites with adequate power supply, and usually, the operator pays rental fees for these sites.
 Macrocells form the main layer of cellular coverage within a geographical area.

 Microcells are a type of small cell that are low-powered cellular base stations.
 They are the biggest of the small cells with a range of up to 2 kilometres.
 Microcells can add capacity and coverage to the existing mobile network alongside macrocells, picocells and femtocells.
-Due to the area they can cover, microcells can be a good solution for areas like large train stations and address temporary capacity needs for any sporting events, concerts, etc.
+Due to the area, they can cover, microcells can be a good solution for areas like large train stations and address temporary capacity needs for any sporting events, concerts, etc.